renpy/renpy/sphinx/source/translation.rst

 If a game doesn't include support for changing the language, it may be appropriate to use an ``init python`` block to set :var:`config.language` to the target language.

+.. var:: config.language = None

+    If not None, sets the language to use at game launch, overriding any memorized choice made by the user.

 Along with the use of string translations for dialogue, unsanctioned translators may be interested in using the techniques described above